Bottom Line Up Front

 What Homeowners Should Take Away

 Freezing septic issues in Onslow, Pender, Carteret, and New Hanover Counties are not rare.
 They are predictable based on soil conditions, system design, and winter usage patterns.
+Most winter septic emergencies I respond to could have been prevented with early awareness and proper winter preparation.

 If your drains slow down, your yard smells off, or something does not feel right during cold weather, do not wait.
 Septic problems get worse fast when ice is involved.